 The logoff URL logs you off and also terminates the current identity provider logon session.

-Once you have completed the configuration, log on with a subaccount using the administrator console URL generated in Step 4 to initiate SSO from the identity provider to the Trend Micro Email Security administrator console.
-The identity claim type specified in Step 6 is used to get the mapping claim value from your identity provider.
-In this case, Trend Micro Email Security obtains the email address of the logon subaccount and checks if it matches the subaccount email address you set before.
-If they are matched, you will be successfully logged on to the administrator console with the subaccount.
+Once you have completed the configuration, an end user can log on using the End User Console URL generated in Step 4 to initiate SSO from the identity provider to the End User Console.
+The identity claim type and group claim type specified in Step 6 are used to get the mapping claim values from your identity provider.
+In this case, Trend Micro Email Security obtains the email address and user group of the logon account to verify the identity of the end user.
+Once verified, the end user will be successfully logged on to the End User Console.